-A systematic search of peer-reviewed articles addressing infectious disease among crew members in the cruise industry was conducted in the Scopus and Web of Science databases.
+A systematic search of peer-reviewed articles addressing infectious diseases among crew members in the cruise industry was conducted in the Scopus and Web of Science databases.
 A manual search in Google Scholar was also performed to expand the scope of the search.
-The search was conducted using relevant keywords and their associated terms, including "crew," "beliefs," "infection," "cruise," and their related terms.
+The search was conducted using relevant keywords, including "crew", "beliefs", "infectious agent", "cruise", and their associated terms.
 The formulated search terms were combined using the Boolean operators "AND" and "OR" and truncations to broaden the search scope.
-Refer to File 1 for a detailed list of keyword combinations and File 2 for the search strategies.
+Refer to Table 1 for a detailed list of keyword combinations and Table 2 for the search strategies.
 To broaden the scope of the search, the snowballing technique was used by manually checking the references from the bibliographies of selected articles.